sous-chefs/elasticsearch/README.md

 search order to locate resources that apply to the same overall Elasticsearch setup:

-1. Resources that share the same resource name, e.g.:
+1. Resources that share the same resource name
 1. Resources that share the same value for `instance_name`
 1. Resources named `default`
 1. Resources named `elasticsearch`